Harmonia Rosales: Significant works

 In 2017, Rosales participated in the Museum of Science and Industry's Black Creativity Juried Art Exhibition.
 The name of the painting is Innocence Lost and it depicts her daughter and includes all the elements of being overexposed and categorized at a young age.
 This award encouraged Rosales to move away from portraits and create a strong body of work.

 In the same year, Rosales was picked up by Simard-Bilodeau Contemporary, an art gallery based in LA and was given her first solo exhibition.
 Included in the show was Creation of God.
 One of her many works included The Birth of Oshun, an oil-on-canvas painting, which reimagines Sandro Botticelli's work, The Birth of Venus, by placing Oshun, the Yoruba goddess of fertility, sensuality, and prosperity, in a sea shell surrounded by black angels, in contrast to Botticelli's painting where a white Venus, the goddess of love, beauty, and fertility, is in a sea shell surrounded by white angels.

+In 2025, Harmonia Rosales released her first project as an author, the publication “Chronicles of Ori: An African Epic,” which featured new works and the artist's approach to Yoruba mythology.